 These are exciting times for Kincora, the most exciting in the Company’s history.
-The Company is in a prime position in the copper sector, where new discoveries are being well rewarded and successful juniors acquired at significant premiums.
+The Company is in a prime position in the copper sector, where large new discoveries are being well rewarded and successful juniors acquired at significant premiums.
 For example, just this week Australian-listed MOD Resources was taken out by the billion-dollar market cap Sandfire Resources.

-Even without blockbuster discoveries, the Company has planned a very detailed and well thought-out drill program that’s sure to cover a lot of bases and provide a pipeline of news flow over the next 12 months.
+Even without blockbuster discoveries, the Company has planned a very detailed and well thought-out drill program that’s sure to cover a lot of bases and provide news flow over the next 12 months.
 Raising $6.25M in a very tough market at a $7M pre-money valuation was a BIG success in and of itself, demonstrating the strength of management, the projects / targets and the massive opportunity.

 To learn more, please continue reading this Interview of Sam Spring, President & CEO of Kincora Copper [TSX-V: KCC].

 Can you talk about how we got to the point of a substantial drill program starting very soon?

 After 2018 being a transitional year of setting the right corporate foundations for success, we are entering an exciting period where the drill bit will drive Kincora’s valuation once again.
 This month we will commence an aggressive, multiple rig, fully-funded drill program.
 The focus is discoveries on five large, independent copper porphyry targets on our 100%-owned Bronze Fox and East Tsagaan Suvarga (“East TS”) projects.